huaweicloud/terraform-provider-hcs/docs/resources/as_group.md

 # hcs_as_group

-Manages an AS group resource within HuaweiCloud.
+Manages an AS group resource within HuaweiCloudStack.

 ## Example Usage